From 2014 onwards grants made by the Cheddar Youth Trust in the area of sporting

 Cheddar Youth Trust was established in 2000 to mark the new millennium.

-The Trust's purpose is to help and encourage the young people of Cheddar to take
+Its purpose is to help and encourage the young people of Cheddar to take great pride

-in their community and their own endeavours, to:
+in their community and their own endeavours and it does this by:

-Encourage young people to engage in service to the local community.
+Encouraging them to engage in service within the local community.

 Kingdom and overseas.

-Support the development or formation of any club or organisation catering for young
+Supporting the development or formation of any club or organisation catering for

 Why is the trust needed?

 Some towns and villages have inherited trust funds that mean they can make money